abhishek94sonone/clientserver/README.md

   <li>On server values are pushed in queue that means in values are stored in table so that afterwards file gets updated from queue.</li>
   <li>To update file you need to setup cronjob by following the Uploading data to file section</li>
   <li>SERVER constant variable is change according to requirement.</li>
   <li>CLIENT is interface.
-CLIENT's base_url and constant variable are changed accordingly.</li>
+CLIENT's constant variable is changed accordingly.</li>
   <li>There is form on Client side through which you can push and pop values to queue</li>
 </ol>